abi-am/omicss-25/Group projects/GP2/README.md

 - gene list
 - tumor tissue of origin

 You will be using weighted_coverage_calculation.py script.
 The script utilizes [samtools depth](http://www.htslib.org/doc/samtools-depth.html) function to calculate the coverage of a given position.
-Make a daughter script where you will call it and give all the inputs.
+Make a daughter script where you will call it and give all the inputs. @LN this will be the parent script that calls the daughter
 Tumor fractions are obtained with [ichorCNA](https://github.com/broadinstitute/ichorCNA/wiki) tool and usually are calculated for each bam file.
 You will be provided with ready tumor fractions and do not need to calculate them with ichorCNA.
-NB: The script uses Ensembl gene and transcript IDs to perform all the calcuations.
+NB: The script uses Ensembl gene and transcript IDs to perform all the calculations.

 ## 8/19/2025 - 3PM-4PM
 ### Run PSF using gene expression estimates for TMM genes [Mher]